fireblocks/fireblocks-sdk-js/README.md

 Parameter:

-- id: ID of the vault account to retrieve
+- `id`: ID of the vault account to retrieve

 ```ts
 const result = await fireblocks.getVaultAccount("0");